-Under TTY (Linux VT), if the output is larger the the screen's height, two lines are left blank.
+Under TTY (Linux VT), if the output is larger than the screen's height, two lines are left blank.
 If you want more, or less, blank lines you can export PONYSAY_SHELL_LINES with the value of how many blank lines you want.
-Naturally this takes effect if the output is not actually larger than the screen.
+Naturally this takes effect even if the output is not actually larger than the screen.